-- designation under the Ontario Heritage Act; - heritage easement agreements; - enforcement of the policies in heritage conservation district plans; and - retention of resources on original sites and incorporation into new development opportunities.
+- designation under the Ontario Heritage Act ; - heritage easement agreements; - enforcement of the policies in heritage conservation district plans; and - retention of resources on original sites and incorporation into new development opportunities.

 - 4.5.3.1 To protect and conserve cultural heritage resources generally in accordance with the Standards and Guidelines for the Conservation of Historic Places in Canada, the Venice Charter, the Appleton Charter for the Protection and Enhancement of the Built Environment and other recognized heritage protocols and standards.
-Protection, maintenance and stabilization of existing cultural heritage attributes and features as opposed to removal or replacement will be the core principle for all conservation projects. - To give immediate consideration to the designation of any significant cultural heritage resource under the Ontario Heritage Act if that resource is threatened with demolition, inappropriate alterations or other potentially adverse impacts. - 4.5.3.3 To use secondary plans, zoning by-laws, subdivision and site plan control agreements, signage by-laws, and other municipal controls, to ensure that development within or adjacent to cultural heritage resources is designed, sited or regulated so as to protect and mitigate any negative visual and physical impact on the heritage attributes of the resource, including considerations such as scale, massing, height, building orientation and location relative to the resource. - To impose conditions of approval where cultural heritage resources are to be affected to ensure the continued protection of the resource.
+Protection, maintenance and stabilization of existing cultural heritage attributes and features over removal or replacement will be the core principle for all conservation projects. - 4.5.3.2 To give immediate consideration to the designation of any cultural heritage resource under the Ontario Heritage Act if that resource is considered significant and threatened with demolition, inappropriate alterations or other potentially adverse impacts. - 4.5.3.3 To use secondary plans, zoning by-laws, subdivision and site plan agreements, signage by-laws, and other municipal controls, to ensure that development within or adjacent to properties of cultural heritage value is designed, sited or regulated so as to protect and mitigate any negative impact on the heritage attributes of the property. - 4.5.3.4 To impose conditions of approval where cultural heritage resources are to be affected to ensure the continued protection of the resource.

-Heritage Impact Assessments and Heritage Conservation Plans
+Heritage Impact Assessments and Conservation Plans

-4.5.3.5 To require, where considered appropriate, the preparation of a heritage impact assessment or a heritage conservation plan, prepared by a qualified heritage conservation professional, for any proposed alteration, construction or development involving, adjacent to or in the immediate vicinity of a property on the Register of Property of Culture Heritage Value or Interest to ensure that there will be no adverse impacts caused to the resource or its heritage attributes.
+4.5.3.5 To require, where considered appropriate, the preparation of a heritage impact assessment or a heritage conservation plan, prepared by a qualified heritage conservation professional, for any proposed alteration, construction or development involving, adjacent to or in the immediate vicinity of a property on the Register of Property of Culture Heritage Value or Interest to ensure that there will be no adverse impacts caused to the resource or its attributes.